-Spatial planning with sustainability as a central goal may incorporate an 'ecosystem-based' management approach, encapsulating ecosystem relationships and feedbacks, both across habitats and towards society and the economy (Ehler and Douvere, 2009, Domínguez-Tejo et al., 2016).
-Ecosystem-based MSP (referred to as EB-MSP, Douvere and Ehler, 2009) is framed to address activity pressures on the environment and understand the capacity of the
+Spatial planning with sustainability as a central goal may incorporate an 'ecosystem-based' management approach, encapsulating ecosystem relationships and feedbacks, both across habitats and towards society and the economy [15,20].
+Ecosystem-based MSP (referred to as EB-MSP, [17]) is framed to address activity pressures on the environment and understand the capacity of the ecosystem to sustain activities into the future [38].
+Recent MSP assessments have incorporated [59], and in some instances are required [6], to integrate the concepts of natural capital (e.g., fish stocks and biotic habitats) and the ecosystem goods and services (henceforth 'ecosystem services') they provide (Fig. 3).